Global Shipping Drops to New Lows

 While the current global economy does not show many opportunities for profits from global shipping services, the future may be lucrative for companies that transport oil and other raw materials.
 This entire issue stems from China’s reduced demand for foreign goods, but developing and transitioning countries could offset this low demand by building infrastructure.
 In short, these countries need to modernize their economies to increase demand for raw materials and shipping services.
 This situation is not likely, but it remains a possibility for many countries in Africa and Eastern Europe.

 If the price of crude oil stays low during the long-run, it is likely that investors and entrepreneurs will move into other industries to find lucrative opportunities.
-The green energy industries would be one of the most favorable options in the event that the oil industry falls.
+The green energy industries would be one of the helpful options in the event that the oil industry falls.
 Since the global shipping industry depends on the prices of oil and other resources, this increased interest in alternative energy industries would be the final nail in the coffin for global shipping.

 For more information about economic trends that affect the global shipping industry, go to Personal Money Store.